 Concussions in the Workplace

 Approximately 1 in 4 mild traumatic brain injuries (mTBIs) in adults occur at work and are associated with substantial productivity loss, economic burden, persistent symptoms, and occupational disability1.
 Concussions in the workplace are most commonly caused by falls, getting struck in the head by falling objects, or motor vehicle accidents2.
 Most adults recover from an mTBI or concussion within 7-10 days; however, individuals who continue to have persistent symptoms beyond this timeframe are more at risk for further co-morbidities, including aerobic deconditioning, chronic pain, anxiety disorder, depression, as well as poor work performance3.

-With sports slowly returning to our landscape, concussions continue to be an aspect of athletics that players, parents and coaches need to address properly.
+Concussions continue to be an aspect of athletics that players, parents and coaches need to address properly.
 One step that can be taken prior to the season that may assist with management of a concussion is having an athlete undergo baseline testing.

 Cheerleaders are commonly seen on the sidelines of school and professional sporting events, but the sport is no longer reserved for the sidelines.
 Cheerleaders have their own competitions where they are in the spotlight.
 Competitive cheerleading participation is on the rise with teams ranging in age from 5 years old through college.